4 – pilot, co-pilot, and 2 system operators, offensive and defensive

 JASSM weighs 1,020kg (2,250lb) and has a range over 370km (200nm) and a dual-mode penetrator and blast fragmentation warhead.

-The Raytheon JSOW AGM-154A carries BLU-97 combined effects bomblets and is in full-rate production.
-The blast / fragmentation unitary variant AGM-154A-1 which incorporates the 500lb BLU-111 (mk82) is under development.
+The Raytheon JSOW AGM-154A carries BLU-97 combined effects bomblets.
+The blast/fragmentation unitary variant AGM-154A-1 which incorporates the 500lb BLU-111 (mk82) is also fitted to the aircraft.

 B-1B aircraft were fitted with the AN/AAQ-33 Lockheed Martin Sniper ATP advanced targeting pod in June 2008.
 Sniper includes a mid-wave FLIR (forward-looking infrared), dual mode laser, CCD-TV, laser spot tracker and IR marker.
 Sniper gives the B-1B the capability for self- identification of targets and bomb damage assessment.
 The first series of flight tests with the new pod took place in February 2007.
 The B-1B equipped with the Sniper ATP made its first operational deployment in August 2008 in support of Operation Enduring Freedom.